sjmedler/Music-Recommendations/README.md

 application.ipynb: Python journal where I defined how recommendations would be returned for an inputted Spotify song in which songs that were closest to the inputted song in energy and valence would be recommended.

-song_data: Folder which contains all of the mp3 files for the songs that I tried to get playlist recommendations for.

-wav: The wav files generated from converting the mp3 files from song_data.
-These files were used to extract the tempo and loudness feature for each song.

 Songs.ipynb: Journal where I generated playlist recommendation for the songs in song_data